Kamalesh3112/Kamalesh3112/README.md

      You can find my twitter handle here: 🉑: [Let's tweet](https://twitter.com/Kamaleshsri312S)

 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am so ecstatic to learn new variations of features in the Data Science world that gets updated at periodic times
+I am so ecstatic to learn new variations of features in the techniques from Data Science that is used in wide areas of data analytics and machine learning applications
 -->

 **Stat analysis of my repositery operations**